noobis004/noobis004-discordbot/README.md

  npm install @latest
 ```

-once you have done both of these
+Once you have done both of these